Charter for the SPIN Symposium Series

 - The SC consists of minimally four and maximally six long-term members.

 - The SC is chaired on a rotating basis by one of its members.

 - The position of chair cannot be held for more than three consecutive years by any one member.

 - There will be at least one SC meeting per calendar year.

 - The proceedings of all SC meetings are open to anyone interested.

 - Any decisions made by the SC must be supported by a simple majority of all SC members.

-Members of the SC may serve on the PC of Workshops,
+Members of the SC may serve on the PC,

-at the discretion of the Program Chair(s) for each Workshop.
+at the discretion of the Program Chair(s) for each Symposium.
 It is expected,

 though not required, that each year no more than 2 or 3 of the SC members